25% OFF On Grammarly Premium

 Homophones, homonyms, and homographs are words that can easily confuse any writer.
 Homophones are similar-sounding words with different meanings and spellings, such as “their” and “there.”

 Homonyms are also quite similar to homophones.
-But these types of words have the same spelling, while the meaning differs.
+However, these types of words have the same spelling, but their meanings differ.
 For example, the word “bat” refers to a type of mammal and also the solid wooden surface used to hit balls in games like cricket.

 In contrast to homophones and homonyms, homographs are words with the same spelling but different pronunciations and meanings.
 For instance, the word “bow” means a weapon and bending forward.